manuelmarcano22/aLIGO-wxPython/README.md

 Report:
 =======
-Find a short report on the project on the report folder. **Warning:It is a work in progress and not completed the report**
+Find a short report on the project on the report folder. **Warning: It is a work in progress and the report is not complete**

 Gallery